wbstack/docs/tech/public.md

 ## Sites

-All Sites exist under a single domain (or subdomain).
+All sites exist under a single domain (or subdomain), and make use of shared resources for requests.

 For example for the site [addshore-alpha.wiki.opencura.com](https://addshore-alpha.wiki.opencura.com):